Goopy saw the water rising

-Ghostwriting produces income for an up-and-coming writer's own work.
-The education, experience, suggestions and connections may help unknown storytellers learn to compose valuable information about new subjects.
+Ghostwriting builds reputation for an up-and-coming writer's work.
+The education, experience, suggestions and connections gleaned from trend-setters may lead storytellers to compose welcome information about asides.

 Ghostwriters may be early to break out with revolutionary technology.
 Comfortable traditional writers may not see change coming.
 Voice may be the next arena.
 The written word may be threatened by digital dominance.

 Celebrated ghostwriters can serve as excellent mentors for beginning writers.
 They are alert to niche markets for content.
-They help expand careers to new fields.
+They help expand careers to pioneering fields.
 They turn mediocre books into raging successes.

 Celebrities harbor a growth mindset.
-They recognize when a stale market needs an overhaul.
-New and unknown communicators often do not know what the market wants.
-It is hard to communicate about unknown things.
+They recognize needed overhauls for stale markets.
+Out-of-the-box communicators often do not know what the market wants.
+It is hard to familiarize audiences with revolutionary concepts.

-Ghostwriters get a boost from big names behind them.
+Ghostwriters may get a boost from the big names behind them.
 Celebrities foster good public relations.
-They may give a new talent a career boost.
+They may energize the career of a collaborator.
 Upstarts can gain marketing strength and momentum from spillover.